pages

 You must delete a project using the remote cli.

 If you accidentally remove a site you will be stuck in a limbo state.
-The folder will still exist using sftp or sshfs then you can properly clean it up by running the rm command
+The folder will still exist using sftp or sshfs.
+You can properly clean it up by running the rm command

 Create an account using only your SSH key.